t-shark-9/custom-phone-case-de/PRD.md

 ## Essential Features

 ### 3D Phone Case Viewer
-- **Functionality**: Real-time 3D visualization of iPhone case with smooth rotation, zoom, camera controls, and support for multiple iPhone models (iPhone 14 Pro and iPhone 16 Pro)
+- **Functionality**: Real-time 3D visualization of iPhone case with smooth rotation, zoom, camera controls, support for multiple iPhone models (iPhone 14 Pro and iPhone 16 Pro), and dedicated interaction modes that separate camera navigation from object manipulation
-- **Purpose**: Allows users to see their design from all angles and understand how it will look in reality, with accurate dimensions for their specific phone model
+- **Purpose**: Allows users to see their design from all angles and understand how it will look in reality, with accurate dimensions for their specific phone model, without the frustration of camera controls interfering with part editing
 - **Trigger**: Loads automatically when entering the customizer
-- **Progression**: User enters customizer → Select phone model from dropdown → 3D case loads with correct dimensions for selected model → User drags to rotate → User scrolls/pinches to zoom → Camera smoothly transitions → Model info displayed on canvas
+- **Progression**: User enters customizer → Select phone model from dropdown → 3D case loads with correct dimensions for selected model → User uses "Camera" mode button to rotate/zoom view → Switches to "Select Part" mode to click parts without moving camera → Selected part shows Move/Rotate/Scale mode buttons → Camera lock button prevents accidental rotations → Model info displayed on canvas
-- **Success criteria**: 60fps rendering, <100ms response to user input, smooth camera transitions, accurate model dimensions per phone type
+- **Success criteria**: 60fps rendering, <100ms response to user input, smooth camera transitions, accurate model dimensions per phone type, clear separation between camera navigation and part manipulation, no conflicts between interaction modes

 ### Surface Drawing Tool
 - **Functionality**: Freehand drawing directly on the 3D case surface with color picker and brush size controls